openstack/openstack-ansible/doc/source/install-guide/configure-aodh.rst

 Configuring the user data
 #########################
-In addtion to adding these hosts in the ``/etc/openstack_deploy/conf.d/aodh.yml`` file, other configurations must be specified in the ``/etc/openstack_deploy/user_variables.yml`` file.
+In addition to adding these hosts in the ``/etc/openstack_deploy/conf.d/aodh.yml`` file, other configurations must be specified in the ``/etc/openstack_deploy/user_variables.yml`` file.
 These configurations are listed below, along with a description:

 The type of database backend aodh will use.
 Currently only mongodb is supported: